|Program > Semester/Year Program > Italy > Courses|

 *All students may register for up to six credits of introductory-level studio art classes.
 Placement in advanced visual arts courses is limited to students accepted into the Visual Arts Track.

 The course explores popular culture in Italy, starting from the Italian historical awareness of popular culture which emerged in the 19th century foundation of the nation, up to the present day.
 The course focuses especially on popular culture in the 20th century, using a variety of approaches, from lectures to readings, from the screening of video material to the study of audio recordings.
 By the end of the course, students will have attained a significant understanding of the variety of popular culture in modern Italy, as well as having mastered an analytical framework for understanding these phenomena.
 The course carries up to contemporary times with an exploration of the impact global trends have had on popular culture, making particular reference to contemporary popular music.
-Cross-listed with Geography and Urban Studies 3000.
+Geography and Urban Studies 3000 and Anthropology 2227 are cross-listed..

 Art History 0813 | History of Art in Rome (4 credits) Fall/Spring semester